jatkinson1000/AoC-2023/README.md

 - Day 14 :sparkles: :sparkles:
   - Fun one.
 Spotted part 2 trick quickly. t ~ 1.5h.
 4th overall in RSE.
     Possibly a more concise way of coding tilts rather than 4 functions, one for each direction?
+- Day 15 :sparkles: :sparkles:
+  - Creating a hash map and sorting items in boxes.
+Dictionaries (ordered by default in py now) made it easy! t ~ 1h.
+4th overall in RSE.

 ### What did I learn?